-- Throughout Game Theory, Nanoha learns the hard way that crazy plans have a tendency to backfire, that nine year-olds are not mentally equipped to handle complex ethical dilemmas, and that it isn't always possible to save everyone.
+- Throughout Game Theory (Fan Fic), Nanoha learns the hard way that crazy plans have a tendency to backfire, that nine year-olds are not mentally equipped to handle complex ethical dilemmas, and that it isn't always possible to save everyone.
 The epilogue, however, shows that sometimes you can get a happy ending if you try hard enough.

-- The Invader Zim fic, In Short Supply, straddles the line between this trope and an Indecisive Deconstruction.
-It's original purpose was to deconstruct the Mpreg and Slash genres, showing the darker sides of both.
-As time goes on though, these elements start to lighten up, causing the story becomes less tragic and closer to a traditional fanfic.
+- The Invader Zim fic, In Short Supply, straddles the line between this and an Indecisive Deconstruction.
+Its original purpose was to deconstruct the Mpreg and Slash genres, showing the darker sides of both.
+As time goes on though, these elements start to lighten up, causing the story to become less tragic and closer to a traditional fanfic.

 - At first The Blessed Disaster looks like a much darker, happy-ending-less version of the Snow White fairy tale.
 Then the Pale Girl wakes up...